thias/glim/README.md

 [//]: # (distro-list-end)

-Unpopulated directories turns its matching boot menu entry off, so skip any distribution by not copying any files into it.
+Unpopulated directories turns off the matching boot menu entry, so skip any distribution by not copying any files into it.

 Download the right ISO image(s) to the matching directory.